Mazda Tone of Voice — Spirited & Crafted

 What is Mazda's brand message?

-Mazda's core message is about Cars that bring joy through the driving experience.
-Their concept "Driving Joy" drives their mission: Create cars that connect driver and machine in perfect harmony.
+Mazda's core message: Cars that bring joy through the driving experience Their mission: Create cars that connect driver and machine in perfect harmony

 What makes Mazda's brand voice unique?

 Mazda stands out through their spirited, crafted communication style.
-Their central brand tension — "Utility vs. Emotion" — shapes every message they craft in the Automotive sector.
+Their central brand tension, "Utility vs. Emotion", shapes how they communicate across the Automotive sector.

 What language style does Mazda use?

-Mazda uses emotional language with figurative messaging.
-Their sentences are typically command in structure, using the present tense.
+Mazda uses emotional language, with figurative messaging, in command-style sentences, using the present tense.